aaronthomashu5/coursegenerator/README.md

 2. **Assessment Grading**:
    - Although the tool generates assessments, it does not automatically grade or analyze student performance.

-3. **AI-Generated Course Content** 🧑‍🏫
-   - Automatically generated PPT slides, instructor guides, assignments, and more(working on it).
 ---

 ## 🔮 Future Opportunities